 - Google Analytics 102: How To Set Up Goals, Segments & Events in Google Analytics

-Next is mouse tracking analysis, which includes heat maps, scroll maps, click maps, form analytics, and user session replays.
-One point of advice here is to not get carried away with pretty visualizations of click maps, etc. Make sure you’re informing your larger goals with the analytics in this step.
+Next is mouse tracking analysis, which includes heatmaps, scroll maps, click maps, form analytics, and user session replays.
+Don’t get carried away with pretty visualizations of click maps.
+Make sure you’re informing your larger goals with this step.

-Qualitative research is an important part of measurement as well, because it tells you the why that quantitative analysis misses.
-Many people think that qualitative analysis is “softer” or easier than quantitative, but it should be just as rigorous and can provide just as important of insights as your GA data.
+Qualitative research tells you the why that quantitative analysis misses.
+Many people think that qualitative analysis is “softer” or easier than quantitative, but it should be just as rigorous and can provide insights as important as those from analytics.

 For qualitative research, use things like:

 After thorough conversion research, you’ll have lots of data.
 The next step is to prioritize that data for testing.